 The current water filtration system is based on several years of Roger’s first-hand experience and recent design research of Rob Miller.
 Throughout their travels they encountered filters that were rendered ineffective from hash reality of water conditions, improper maintenance, loss of parts, and contamination.

-The water filter systems were delivered through educational workshops that gathered community leaders and families in six remote villages along the Amazon and Napo Rivers in Loreto Peru.
+The water filter systems were delivered through six educational workshops that gathered community leaders and families of remote villages along the Amazon and Napo Rivers in Loreto Peru.
 The workshops explained the importance of safe drinking water prior to guiding families through the assembly of the filter systems.
 The assembly of the systems builds a stronger sense of ownership and a level of comfort with operational maintenance.
 These workshops provided the knowledge and tools for families to produce safe drinking water for their families to reduce the health issues associated with drinking contaminated water and/or water overly treated with bleach.

 From this grant, nearly one hundred families are equipped to produce safe drinking water within these remote villages.
 We estimate the impact to provide safe water to five hundred individuals for over two years.